pavel-odintsov/fastnetmon/README.md

 gunzip GeoIPASNum.dat.gz
 ```

 It's REQUIRED to add all your networks in CIDR form to file /etc/networks_list if form when one subnet on one line.
 And please change REDIS_SUPPORT = yes to no in Makefile if you do not need traffic counting feature.
+When you running this software in OpenVZ node you may did not specify networks explicitly, we can read it from file /proc/vz/veip.

 Start it:
 ```bash